 Assessment

 Seminars in this competency domain will assist Interns with clinical interviewing, case conceptualization and clinical reasoning.
-Topics will include developmental and clinical interviewing and assessing for trauma and substance use concerns.
+Topics will include developmental and clinical interviewing and assessing for trauma.
 Interns will also spend time learning about risk (suicidal and homicidal) assessment.